-Alexander Griswold Cummins Professor of English Literature and Director of the Creative Writing Program
+Alexander Griswold Cummins Professor Emerita of English

 Nathalie Anderson -- who teaches courses in Victorian, Modern, and Contemporary Poetry and directs the Program in Creative Writing as the Alexander Griswold Cummins Professor of English Literature -- is also an award-winning poet and accomplished librettist.
 Her first book, Following Fred Astaire, won the 1998 Washington Prize from The Word Works; her second, Crawlers, won the 2005 McGovern Prize from Ashland Poetry Press; her third, Quiver, was published in 2011 by Penstroke Press: and her fourth, Stain, was selected for the Hilary Tham Series at The Word Works by Eduardo Corral and published by them in 2017.
 Her chapbook Held and Firmly Bound – a poetic exploration of a debt between the races in pre-Civil War Charleston SC -- was published by Muddy Ford Press in 2017, as well.